Covid-19 Travel Advice for Existing Customers. Click here

 China boasts one of the most famous cuisines in the world, with plenty of regional varieties and specialities.
 Expect lots of rice, noodles, dumplings and of course, dim sum.
 You can pick up cheap snacks at street-food stalls, visit canteen-style eateries or more formal restaurants.
 Many menus have pictures of the dishes to help you order.
 Popular meals include sweet and sour pork, wontons, spring rolls, chow mein and Sichuan-style Kung Pao Chicken.

-When it comes to nightlife, there are modern, western-style bars in China’s major cities which sell imported dinks.
+When it comes to nightlife, there are modern, western-style bars in China’s major cities which sell imported drinks.
 You can also find nightclubs and chic rooftop bars in cities like Beijing and Shanghai.
 Beer is usually served with meals in China and brands such as Tsingtao are widely available.
 Try some rice wine if you’re in the mood for something strong, imported wines are available but are more expensive.